IngeniuxCorp/ingeniux-cms-mcp-server/README.md

 npm root -g
 ```

-Note the output path - you'll need it for the configuration.
+Note the output path that is the **Global NPM Modules Root**- you'll need it for the configuration.

 ### 3. Add MCP Server to Cline